sumanthraj01/Java-debugging/README.md

             System.out.println(numbers[i]);
         }
     }
 }

-Error:
-Array index out of bounds

-Explanation:
+# Explanation:
-The looping statement in the preceding task code is the problem, Java arrays are zero-indexed, meaning the first element is at index 0, and iteration continues until the last element numbers.length-1.
-If we modify the looping condition by eliminating the "=" symbol, the issue with this code is resolved.Code without error: public class ArrayManipulation {
+# The looping statement in the preceding task code is the problem, Java arrays are zero-indexed, meaning the first element is at index 0, and iteration continues until the last element numbers.length-1.
+If we modify the looping condition by eliminating the "=" symbol, the issue with this code is resolved.Code without error:
+public class ArrayManipulation {
     public static void main(String[] args) {
         int[] numbers = {1, 2, 3, 4, 5};